kgrid-objects/cpic-collection/README.md

 	indexOf = {"*1": 0, "*2": 1, "*1xN": 2, "*2xN": 3," *3": 4, "*4": 5, "*4xN": 6, "*5": 7, "*6": 8,
 				"*10": 9, "*17": 10, "*41": 11}
 ```
-To get the metabolizer information from the guideline structure, find the indices of the allele pairs like so:
+To get the metabolization status information from the guideline structure, find the indices of the allele pairs like so:
 ```python
 	index1 = indexOf[allele1] # index1 will be 0
 	index2 = indexOf[allele2] # index2 will be 2